-- You have a computer with an M.2 disk or NVMe drive
+- You have a computer with an NVMe drive(often in M.2 format) in RAID mode set up in BIOS/UEFI.

 - When booting the computer with Acronis Linux-based bootable media the disk is not detected.